Al-Sad/PW-WVD/README.md

 # The Piece-Wise Spline Wigner-Ville Distribution (PW-WVD) MATLAB Package V1.0 [1]

-The additional material in this file is provided by the authors to supplement the following paper:
+The material in this repository is provided to supplement the following paper:

 M. Al-Sa'd, B. Boashash, and M. Gabbouj, “Design of an Optimal Piece-Wise Spline Wigner-Ville Distribution for TFD Performance Evaluation and Comparison”, *IEEE